akoenig/ninit/README.md

 A community-driven Node.js module bootstrapper with a focus on sharing personal best practices in organizing codebases.

-## What?
+## Why?

-There are so many ways to structure a Node.js application / module.
+When I'm talking to developers who are working with Node.js for the first time they are complaining that creating a maintainable structure for the application / module represents one of the hardest aspects.
+Yes, there are many ways to structure a Node.js application / module.
 Every developer has its own style / flavor.
 That is great!
-This flexibility makes this community so unbelievable unique. _ninit's_ aim is to provide a platform on which every developer can publish her personal application / module template in order to share best practices and therefore help to support the evolution of the Node.js ecosystem.
-Even if you don't have any templates to share, no worries, _ninit_ brings the possibility to generate a fresh structure out of the available templates to bootstrap your next project.
-But, yes, enough words.
+This flexibility makes this community so unbelievable unique. _ninit's_ aim is to provide a platform on which every developer can publish her personal application / module template in order to share best practices and therefore help to support starters but also the evolution of the Node.js ecosystem in general.
+So this project could be all about sharing experiences regarding this topic.

+But even if you don't have any templates to share, no worries, _ninit_ brings the possibility to generate a fresh structure out of the available templates to bootstrap your next project.
+Enough words.
 Let's dive into this thingy.

 ## Contributing